-[131.
-ADVANCED POMOLOGY.
+- [131.
+Advanced Pomology.
 Fall term.
 Credit three hours.
 Given in alternate years.
-Prerequisite, courses 1 and 2 and Botany 31.
-Professor HOFFMAN.]
-Not given in 1959-1960.

-A comprehensive study of the source of knowledge and opinions as to practices in pomology.
-The results of experiences and research pertaining to pomology are discussed, with reference to their application in the solution of problems in commercial fruit growing.

-[231.
-SPECIAL TOPICS IN EXPERIMENTAL POMOLOGY, Spring term.
+Prerequisites.
+Courses 1 and 2 and Botany 31.
+Professor Hoffman.]
+Not given in 1961-1962.
+A comprehensive study of the sources of knowledge and opinions as to practices in pomology.
+The results of experiences and research pertaining to pomology are discussed, with special reference to their application in the solution of the problems in commercial fruit growing. - [231.
+Special Topics in Experimental Pomology.
+Spring term.
 Credit three hours.
 Given in alternate years.
 Open to qualified seniors and to graduate students.
-Professors HOFFMAN, BOYNTON, SMOCK, and EDGERTON.]
-Not given in 1959-1960.

-POULTRY HUSBANDRY 91

-In this course the student is expected to review critically and to evaluate the more important original papers relating to various phases of pomological research.
+Professors Hoffman, Boynton, Smock, and Edgerton.]
+Not given in 1961-1962.
+In this course the student is expected to review critically and to evaluate the more review critically and to evaluate the more important original papers relating to various phases of pomological research.
 Recent experimental methods applicable to the topic are fully considered.

-200. SEMINAR.
+- 200. Seminar.
 Fall and spring terms.
 Without credit.
-Required of students taking course 201 and graduate students in pomology.
+Required of students taking Course 201 and graduate students in pomology.
 T 11.
 Plant Science Seminar Room.
-Members of the departmental staff.
+Members of the departmental staff. - 201.
+Research.

-201. RESEARCH.
 Fall, spring, or both terms.
 Credit two or more hours a term.
-Prerequisite, course 131.
-Professors HEINICKE, HOFFMAN, SMOCK, BOYNTON, and EDGERTON and Associate Professor FISHER.
+Prerequisite, Course 131.
+Professors Hoffman, Smock, Boynton, Edgerton, and Fisher and Assistant Professor Blanpied.